crunchloop/terraform-provider-crunchloop/README.md

 If you wish to contribute to the provider, follow these steps:

 1. Clone the repository
-2. Build the provider using Go: `go build ./...`
+2. Build the provider using Go: `go build -o terraform-provider-crunchloop`
+3. Use the `examples` folder to test managing resources with your instance

 ## Documentation